chengpatrick/Procedural-Room-Content-Generation-MR/README.md

+# Procedural Room Centent Generation MR (PRG MR)
+In this sample project, I will show how to procedural generate/setup virtual objects in an empty room in mixed reality(MR) in a room scanned by Meta Quest 3.

 ## Summary
 The purpose of the project is to create a method to do procedural content decor in a mixed reality room setting, for a room that is scanned by Meta Quest 3.
 This was originally a tool for one of my projects, but in generation it could become a foundation for other that would also want to do PCG in mixed reality.